How to Communicate Effectively with Older Adults

 We live in a society where the post-World War II Baby Boomer Generation (born 1946-1964) is reaching their senior years in ever-growing numbers, and representing an increasingly larger segment of the population.
 Higher standards of living and medical advancements are extending life expectancies in many countries to well above the age of eighty.

 Caring for, and having successful relationships with older adults often requires unique communication skills and strategies.
 Below are a five tips for successful communication with seniors.
 Not all of these ideas may apply to your particular situation or the older adult(s) involved.
 Simply use what works and discard the rest.
 These ideas also presume that the relationship with the senior is relatively positive, and that the senior is relatively cooperative.
-For tips on successful communication with difficult seniors, see my book: "How to Effectively Communicate with Seniors."
+For tips on successful communication with difficult seniors, see my book (click on title): "How to Effectively Communicate with Seniors."

 1. Exercise Patience and Compassion